gmoyanollc/java-json-schema-generator/soi-track/src/main/resources/tool-bin/README.md

   ------ | -------
   Node v6.9.1 | nodejs

-## De-Reference
+## De-Reference JSON Schema Components
 This task creates a JSON Schema that is de-referenced.
-In other words, references ('$ref') are replaced with the contents of JSON schema.
+In other words, references ('$ref') are replaced with the contents of JSON schema components.

 For example, a snippet of the de-referenced Crash component is depicted below: